patrickkunka/mixitup/docs/mixitup.Config.md

 ## Overview

-The `mixitup.Config` class encompasses the full set of user-configurable options for each MixItUp instance, and is organised into to several semantically distinct sub-objects.
+`mixitup.Config` is an interface implemented by MixItUp as a means of customising the functionality of your mixitup instance.
+It is organised into several semantically distinct sub-objects, each one dealing with a particular aspect of MixItUp functionality.

-An optional object literal containing any or all of these properies, known as the "configuration object", can be passed as the second parameter to the `mixitup` factory function when creating a mixer instance to customise its functionality as desired.
+An object literal containing any or all of the available properies, known as the "configuration object", can be passed as the second parameter to the `mixitup` factory function when creating a mixer instance to customise its functionality as needed.

+If no congiguration object is passed, the mixer instance will take on the default configuration values detailed below.

 ## Members